tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/02-link-layer.md

 To ensure that MAC addresses remain globally unique, the first half of each MAC address (the first 3 bytes) is an `organizationally unique identifier (OUI)` assigned to the manufacturer by the IEEE.
 Then, the manufacturer is free to use the second half to assign unique MAC addresses to each device they manufacture.

-## Terminologies

-- `wifi en0`: the network interface name
-  * `en` means it uses **Ethernet framing**.
-Wi-Fi (802.11) traffic is typically encapsulated within an Ethernet frame format for higher-level network protocols (like TCP/IP).

-The Network Interface Card (NIC), also known as a Network Adapter, Network Card, or Network Interface Controller, is the physical hardware component that connects a computer or other device to a computer network.